Super Bowl stats tracker: Final scores, yardage and player totals for Patriots, Seahawks

 Super Bowl LX: New England Patriots v Seattle Seahawks | Ronald Martinez/GettyImages

-Super Bowl LX began as a defensive battle, which is great news for those out there who expected low stat numbers for offensive players.
+Super Bowl LX began as a defensive battle, which was great news for those out there who expected low stat numbers for offensive players.
 But stats aren't final until they're final.
 You never know who will get those extra yards or touchdowns by the end.

 We're keeping track of all the stats as the New England Patriots and Seattle Seahawks battle it out for the NFL championship.
 Whether it's touchdowns, yards, receptions, attempts or completions, we've got eyes on the box score.